-Web hosting is what gives your blog space on the internet so others can find you.
+Siteground is my preferred web host.
+Web hosting is what gives your blog space on the internet, so others can find you.
 Every website needs web hosting.
 It’s kind of like the property taxes for your home on the internet.

-Bluehost is recommended by me and so many experienced bloggers because:
+Siteground is recommended by me, WordPress themselves, and so many experienced bloggers because: